Long Term Evolution (LTE)

 In parallel to the radio architecture evolution a Study on 3GPP System Architecture Evolution (SAE) was carried out with the objective to develop a framework for an evolution or migration of the 3GPP system to a higher-data-rate, lower-latency, packet-optimized system that supports multiple Radio Access Technologies.
 The focus of this work was on the PS domain with the assumption that voice services are supported in this domain.

-This study resulted in Rel-8 3GPP TR 23.882 and following corresponding normative Rel-8 work.
+This study resulted in Rel-8 3GPP TR 23.882 and was followed by corresponding normative Rel-8 work.

 Although the term "Evolved UTRA" implies a gradual enhancement of the existing 3rd generation UMTS system, it became finally a different radio access technology: